wendimagee/BabySitter_Kata/README.md

 	a.
 Make a test for feature 5
 	b.
 Code Feature 5
 Feature 6.
 The time ranges are the same as the babysitter (5pm through 4am)
+	a. restrict the model building via the Shift Model
+	b.
+Alter the html page
+Feature 7.
+Visual Appeal!
+	a.
+Display more information on Calculate View
+	b.
+Add some HTML/CSS Pizzazz
+Feature 8.
+More Testing.